wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 Backups in prod (and Sandboxes) can occur Weekly or monthly (not daily).

-The output is a zip file Salesforce emails to you.
+The output is a set of 500MB zip file Salesforce emails to you.
 A backup file is a CSV file for each object, consists of many : one for each object and internal tables:

 ![sf-backup-objects-598x410-28455](https://user-images.githubusercontent.com/300046/44672521-ed619380-a9e5-11e8-9976-992d85a3145d.jpg)

+Export does not include any of your metadata -- critical in rebuilding custom work and relationships.

 More frequent backups can occur using a 3rd party app on AppExchange, such as
 <a target="_blank" href="https://www.ownbackup.com/">ownbackup.com</a>